 We recently landed at Telluride Airport, Colorado (KTEX), elevation 9,100 feet.
-The above photo was taken at 11,000 feet inbound to land.
+The above photo was taken at 11,000 feet inbound to land on Runway 9.
 (Note how low we are over the ridge at right, at that altitude.)
 The town of Telluride is barely visible deep in the valley beyond the airport.
 Airport density altitude was almost 12,000 feet when we landed.

 Several pilot friends expressed interest in my planning process flying into such an airport, so I thought I’d share the details in a post.